|UCAS code||C830||Duration||4 years (MSci in Experimental Psychology)|

 Please note that there may be no data available if the number of course participants is very small.

 Psychology has been defined as the science of mental life and its scope includes a wide variety of issues.
-It addresses such questions as: how do we perceive colours?
+It addresses such questions as: how do we perceive and understand the world around us?
 How do children acquire language?
 What predisposes two people to get on with each other?
 What causes schizophrenia?

 Psychology at Oxford is a scientific discipline, involving the rigorous formulation and testing of ideas.
 It works through experiments and systematic observation rather than introspection.